Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Symplectic stochastic integrators

+When the Hamiltonian system contains additive temporal noise, the noise itself is considered to be symplectic pathwise \cite{Milstein:02}.
+We state that the scheme \eqref{scheme} is stochastic symplectic-preserving since it preserves symplecticity as a composition of symplectic transforms and it converges as time-step tends to zero.

-Though there are several prior works on developing symplectic-preserving scheme for solving ODEs and PDEs (see \cite{ErnstLubich:06,hong2006multi,JanHesthaven2017structure} and references therein), the novelty of our paper is the rigorous theory in the numerical error analysis in computing the effective diffusivity.
-When the Hamiltonian system contains additive temporal noise, the noise itself is considered to be symplectic \cite{Milstein:02}.
-Since the symplectic scheme is a convergent symplectic transform and a composition of symplectic transform still preserves symplecticity.
-Thus, the scheme \eqref{scheme} is a symplectic-preserving scheme. \begin{remark} In general, the second-order Strang splitting \cite{strang:68} is more frequently adopted to solve ODEs and PDEs.
+Though there are several prior works on developing symplectic-preserving scheme for solving ODEs and PDEs (see \cite{ErnstLubich:06,hong2006multi,JanHesthaven2017structure} and references therein), the novelty of our work is the rigorous theory and sharp estimate on the numerical error in computing the effective diffusivity.

+\begin{remark} In general, the second-order Strang splitting \cite{strang:68} is more frequently adopted to solve ODEs and PDEs.
 The only difference between the Strang splitting method and the Lie-Trotter splitting method is that the first and last steps are modified by half of the time-step $\Delta t$.
-For the SDEs, however, the dominant source of error comes from the random subproblem \eqref{NewStochasticIntegrators_Scheme_L2}.
-Thus, it is not necessary to implement the Strang splitting scheme. \end{remark}
+For the SDEs, however, the dominant source of error comes from the random subproblem \eqref{eqn:particleSDE_2}.
+Thus, it is not necessary to implement the Strang splitting scheme here. \end{remark}

+\begin{remark} The long-time integration for stochastic Langevin equation was studied in the literature; see e.g. \cite{bou2010long,abdulle2015long}.
+However, passive tracer model \eqref{passivemodel} or \eqref{eqn:particleSDE} studied here has several different features.
+First, our model problem does not have a damping term so its dynamic behavior and invariant measure of the system are totally different.
+In addition, the quantity of interests is different.
+One of the main focuses in \cite{bou2010long,abdulle2015long} is to investigate whether the average energy remains bounded.
+Our aim here is to study whether the effective diffusivity exists; see the definition in Eq.\eqref{Def_EffectiveDiffusivity_Lagrangian}, and to investigate the convection-enhanced diffusion phenomenon; see Section \ref{subsec:ExperimentOnPhenomenon}. \end{remark}